 Is 20 ppm chlorine dangerous in a pool?

-20ppm is definitely much too high a chlorine level to swim in as the level should be no higher than 4ppm.
+20ppm is much too high a chlorine level to swim in as the level should be no higher than 4ppm.

 Is 10 ppm chlorine safe to swim in?